freenas/freenas-docs/userguide/snippets/alertevents.rst

 Close an alert message by clicking :guilabel:`Dismiss`.
 There is also an option to :guilabel:`Dismiss All Alerts`.
-Close all messages to remove any notification badge from the alerts icon.
+Dismissing all alerts removes the notification badge from the alerts icon.
 Dismissed alerts can be re-opened by clicking :guilabel:`Re-Open`.